What conditions must be met to be number one for departure in the landing pattern?

 Enhance your T-6B Primary Flight Training with our comprehensive Contact Stage 2 Test.
 Challenge yourself with targeted flashcards and detailed multiple choice questions tailored for the aviator in you!

-To be number one for departure in the landing pattern, the correct conditions are that the flaps must be up and the aircraft that is upwind has initiated the crosswind turn.
-This is essential because it indicates that the aircraft is no longer in the landing phase and has effectively cleared the immediate area for the next aircraft to depart.
+To be number one for departure in the landing pattern, it is essential that the flaps are up and that the aircraft in the upwind position has initiated the crosswind turn.
+This indicates that the aircraft has completed its take-off phase and is ready to efficiently transition into the departure phase.

 Subscribe